chaserx/josm_sauce/README.md

 # josm_sauce

-special purpose built bookmarklet to load data via url into JSOM
+a special purpose built bookmarklet to load Lexington Map data via url into [JSOM](https://josm.openstreetmap.de)

+this built to enhance our efforts at [MapTime event](http://maptime.io/lexington/) reduce the clicking and copy / pasting.

+The bookmarklet is hosted on GitHub pages

 ## usage